Which Top Accrediting Agencies Should I Consider When Choosing a College Degree Program?

 - National: There are many national accreditors.
 Those recognized by CHEA include the Association for Biblical Higher Education (ABHE), Commission on Accreditation; Association of Advanced Rabbinical and Talmudic Schools (AARTS), Accreditation Commission; Commission on Accrediting of the Association of Theological Schools (ATS); Transnational Association of Christian Colleges and Schools (TRACS), Accreditation Commission; Accrediting Council for Independent Colleges and Schools (ACICS); and Distance Education Accrediting Commission (DEAC).§

-- Programmatic or Specialized: There are so many fields—from culinary arts to journalism to physical therapy—but here are examples of some top accrediting organizations to keep in mind when deciding on where to pursue your college degree: Council on Social Work Education (CSWE), National Council for Accreditation of Teacher Education (NCATE), Accreditation Council for Business Schools and Programs (ACBSP), Commission on Collegiate Nursing Education (CCNE), Council for Accreditation of Counseling and Related Educational Programs (CACREP), Project Management Institute (PMI)® Global Accreditation Center for Project Management Education Programs (GAC), and Accreditation Board for Engineering and Technology (ABET).
+- Programmatic or Specialized: There are so many fields—from culinary arts to journalism to physical therapy—but here are examples of some top accrediting organizations to keep in mind when deciding on where to pursue your college degree: Council on Social Work Education (CSWE), Council for the Accreditation of Educator Preparation (CAEP), Accreditation Council for Business Schools and Programs (ACBSP), Commission on Collegiate Nursing Education (CCNE), Council for Accreditation of Counseling and Related Educational Programs (CACREP), Project Management Institute (PMI)® Global Accreditation Center for Project Management Education Programs (GAC), and Accreditation Board for Engineering and Technology (ABET).